t0mj/Tasker/README.md

   - List todays tasks. day (-d YYYY-MM-DD) weekly (-w) monthly (-m)
 - mv
   - Move a task up/down.
 Can also reorganize with task values in the order you want them.
 (See example below)
+  - Move a task from a date (-d YYYY-MM-DD) to today or another date (-m YYYY-MM-DD).
 -  _rm_
   - Remove a task for the passed index.

+All commands have a `--help` command with more information.

 ## Install
 Clone and run `pip install .`